vsimakhin/web-logbook/README.md

   * MacOS:
     * *I still didn't test it for MacOS, so in theory, should be as same as for Linux, but... who knows ¯\\_(ツ)_/¯*
 4. Open your browser and type http://localhost:4000
-5. Go to the [Settings](http://localhost:4000/settings) page and click on the `Update Airport DB` button
+5. Go to the [Settings](http://localhost:4000/settings) page, `Airports` tab and click on the `Update Airport DB` button
-5. Go to the [Export](http://localhost:4000/export) page and click `Restore Defaults` and `Save` for all export formats (in case the values there are 0)
-6. Once you finished, use `Ctrl+C` in the terminal window or just close it
+6. To close the application, use `Ctrl+C` in the terminal window or just close it

 ## CLI options
 ```sh